 Rev. Dr Brenda Gibson has been a member of the Minster congregation for over 30 years, and served as a Licensed Reader for 11 years before being ordained in 2004.
-Originally trained as a scientist and a schoolteacher (both of which still show!), she now works part-time in an office.
-Her particular focus at the Minster is on worship and teaching, including tutoring candidates for ordination.
-In her spare time, she enjoys reading, music and walking.
+Originally trained as a scientist and a schoolteacher (both of which still show!), she worked for several years in the Area Office, ‘running’ a bishop and two Archdeacons, while also tutoring candidates for ordination.
+Her particular focus at the Minster is on worship and teaching.
+Retirement from the ‘day job’ has left space for further study, while in her spare time, she enjoys reading, music and walking.

 Rev. Elise Harding

 "I trained as a nurse in Oxford and enjoyed a varied career, culminating in research and service development in East Dorset.
 My project - Disability Action, is based at Christchurch Hospital.
 In 1991 I moved to Shropshire to become a Vicar's wife and, as a Reader, to work alongside Michael.
 On his 'retirement' we moved to Colehill and started working from April to September here, and September to March in the Anglican Chaplaincy of Tenerife South, Diocese in Europe.
-I then trained for the Ordained ministry and have now successfully completed my curacy.
+I then trained for the Ordained ministry and joined the Team here in 2010.
 Our lifestyle is varied.
 I love exercising a ministry in two very different contexts and I love the people that we are privileged to work alongside and to serve."

-"I retired to Wimborne in May 2000 after a full-time ministry as a Vicar in the Diocese of Liverpool.
+Rev. Alan Davies "I retired to Wimborne in May 2000 after a full-time ministry as a Vicar in the Diocese of Liverpool.
 Since then I have served as an Honorary Assistant Priest on the Clergy Team at the Minster, where I have had a very happy and fulfilling retirement ministry.
-My special focus is on supporting the spiritual and prayer life of the Minster and as a Franciscan Tertiary I am the leader of the new “Getting to know St Francis” Group.
-For the past 3 years I have also served as the Chaplain to the Wimborne branch of the Royal British Legion."
+My special focus is on supporting the spiritual and prayer life of the Minster and as a Franciscan Tertiary I am the leader of the new “Companions of St Francis” Group.
+From 2011-2016 I also served as the Chaplain to the Wimborne branch of the Royal British Legion."